Purpose And Scope

 - Take appropriate action to prevent retaliation or prohibited conduct from reoccurring during and after any investigations or complaints.

 Supervisors who knowingly allow or tolerate harassment, sexual harassment or retaliation are in violation of this policy and subject to discipline.

 Human Resources is responsible for:

-- Ensuring that both the individual filing the complaint (“complainant”) and the accused individual (“respondent”) are aware of the seriousness of a harassment, stalking or sexual harassment complaint.
+- Ensuring that both the individual filing the complaint (hereafter referred to as the reporting party) and the accused individual (hereafter referred to as the responding party) are aware of the seriousness of a harassment or sexual harassment complaint.

-- Explaining the University’s harassment, stalking and sexual harassment policy and investigation procedures to the complainant and the respondent.
+- Explaining the University’s harassment and sexual harassment policy and investigation procedures to the complainant and the respondent.

 - Exploring informal means of resolving sexual harassment complaints.

 - Notifying the police if criminal activities are alleged.

 - Conducting the investigation of the alleged harassment/sexual harassment and the preparation of a written report.

 Employee Procedures For Formal Reporting